Kratosgp/CapslockRemoved/README.md

     cd CapslockRemoved/

-   4. Grant Permissions for execution of the shell script
+   4. Grant Permissions for execution of the shell scripts

-    chmod +x removecaps.sh
+    chmod +x && chmod +x removecaps.sh

    5. To run the downloaded shell script